Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ## Introduction
 - Hi I'm Josh
 - I'm the protocol governance coordinator at the Regen Foundation.
 My purpose here and mandate is to serve you, the Regen community.
-My agenda is to facillitate multi-scale nested governance through
+My agenda is to facillitate multi-scale nested governance through working groups and participatory sessions.

 ## Purpose